Microsoft 365 network connectivity test tool

 Your distance from and/or time to connect to a DNS recursive resolver

 The in-use DNS Recursive Resolver is identified by making a specific DNS request and then asking the DNS Name Server for the IP Address that it received the same request from.
-This IP Address is the DNS Recursive Resolver and it will be looked up in IP Address location databases to find the location.
+This IP Address is the DNS Recursive Resolver and it is looked up in IP Address location databases to find the location.
 The distance from the user office location to the DNS Recursive Resolver server location is then calculated.
 This is shown as a network insight if the distance is greater than 500 miles (800 kilometers).

-The location looked up from the network egress IP Address may not be accurate and this would lead to a false result from this test.
+The location looked up from the network egress IP Address may not be accurate and this inaccuracy would lead to a false result from this test.
 To validate if this error is occurring for a specific IP Address, you can use publicly accessible network IP Address location web sites.

 This section shows test results related to Exchange Online.